wthrowe/rfcs/text/0000-osstring-string-interface.md

 /// Returns true if `self` matches `pat`.
 ///
-/// Note that patterns can only match UTF-8 sections of the `OsStr`. fn contains<'a, P>(&'a self, pat: P) -> bool where P: Pattern<'a> + Clone;
+/// Note that patterns can only match Unicode sections of the `OsStr`. fn contains<'a, P>(&'a self, pat: P) -> bool where P: Pattern<'a> + Clone;

 /// Returns true if the beginning of `self` matches `pat`.
 ///
-/// Note that patterns can only match UTF-8 sections of the `OsStr`. fn starts_with<'a, P>(&'a self, pat: P) -> bool where P: Pattern<'a>;
+/// Note that patterns can only match Unicode sections of the `OsStr`. fn starts_with<'a, P>(&'a self, pat: P) -> bool where P: Pattern<'a>;

 /// Returns true if the end of `self` matches `pat`.
 ///
-/// Note that patterns can only match UTF-8 sections of the `OsStr`. fn ends_with<'a, P>(&'a self, pat: P) -> bool
+/// Note that patterns can only match Unicode sections of the `OsStr`. fn ends_with<'a, P>(&'a self, pat: P) -> bool
     where P: Pattern<'a>, P::Searcher: ReverseSearcher<'a>;

 /// An iterator over substrings of `self` separated by characters
 /// matched by a pattern.
 See `str::split` for details.
 ///
-/// Note that patterns can only match UTF-8 sections of the `OsStr`. fn split<'a, P>(&'a self, pat: P) -> Split<'a, P> where P: Pattern<'a>;
+/// Note that patterns can only match Unicode sections of the `OsStr`. fn split<'a, P>(&'a self, pat: P) -> Split<'a, P> where P: Pattern<'a>;

 struct Split<'a, P> where P: Pattern<'a> { ... }